Diabetes and Heart Disease

 An electrocardiogram (ECG) helps in diagnosis of heart diseases.

-What are the risk factors for Heart disease in Diabetics?
+What are the risk factors for Heart disease in people with Diabetes?

 Diabetes itself is a major risk factor for heart disease.
 Apart from this, other risk factors include: